maxisi/ringdown/README.md

 will leave the shell in an environment that includes `jupyterlab` ready to explore the `gwtones` package.

-The `environment.yml` file enables running `gwtones` in JupyterHub services like [MyBinder](https://mybinder.org/) by pointing MyBinder at this repository.
+The `environment.yml` file enables running `gwtones` in JupyterHub services like [MyBinder](https://mybinder.org/) by pointing MyBinder at this repository or clicking the button at the top of this README.
 (Don't forget to `pip install gwtones` after the binder activates!)

 ## Examples of Use